geforcefan/ercanakyuerek.de/content/posts/writing-a-roller-coaster-simulation/3-evaluating-motion.md

 Our simulation works by creating a new state based on the previous state.
 Think of it like this:

-> initial state → evaluate → new state → evaluate → new state → ...
+> initial state → makeBezierSplineCurve → new state → makeBezierSplineCurve → new state → ...

 To calculate the acceleration along the slope, we now implement the downhill-slope acceleration formula from [Chapter 2]({{< ref "/posts/writing-a-roller-coaster-simulation/2-gravity.md" >}}).
 This formula tells us how much of gravity actually acts in the direction of the slope: